 - Who it’s for: Anyone ready for a wine DESTINATION – and those looking for dietary-friendly wine tastings.

-And need we mention their culinary team?
-The tastings on offer are as versatile as they are artisanal – with vegetarian, gluten-free, and vegan options for their pairings and picnics.
+We also need to mention their culinary team.
+Their modern tasting experience is as versatile as it is artisanal – with vegetarian, gluten-free, and vegan options in their pairings.
+They even do picnics.

 - Why we chose it: This is one of the best wineries in Sonoma County to try something you haven’t experienced before.

-- Who it’s for: Lovers of Syrah – and anyone looking to explore new wine varietals.
+- Who it’s for: Lovers of Syrah – and anyone looking to explore cool climate Sebastopol wine varietals.

-When you visit Pax Wine, expect a unique wine tasting experience – that’s because they offer “esoteric varieties” of wine.
+When you visit Pax Wine, expect a unique Sebastopol wine-tasting experience because they offer “esoteric varieties” of wine.
 These varieties include Trousseau Gris, Charbono, Mission, and Gamay Noir.
 If you haven’t heard of one or more of those grapes, you’re in for a treat!